Settling into Life as an Expat Is Easier with Friends.

 A big part of settling into life as a Sydneysider is having a network of friends.
-At first it kind of feels like being the new kid.
+At first it kind of feels like being the new kid at school.

 For those who are outgoing, it is easier but for others it can be an awkward process and may take longer to build a group of friends.
 I know because it did for me but for my husband he was off to the pub that first Friday, hanging out with a group of guys talking about sports and drinking Australian beer.

 Most of our friends are other expats, not just from America but from all over the world.
 I’ve found that other expats were easier to make friends with mainly because they are in the same boat.
 Plus for expats everything in Sydney is shiny and new.
 They want to go explore the city doing all the touristy things like getting drinks at Opera Bar, go explore a new part of the city, or check out one of the many yearly festivals happening in Sydney.